-A high school diploma and bachelor's degree in finance or business administration is required to become a stock broker.
-On-the-job training programs are often available to aspiring stock brokers, which allow them to gain practical experience and work towards earning the needed professional licenses.
+A high school diploma and a bachelor's degree in finance or business administration is required to become a stock broker.
+On-the-job training programs or internships are often available to aspiring stock brokers, which allow them to gain practical experience and work towards earning the needed professional licenses.
 With several years of experience, stock brokers are qualified for a variety of brokerage career opportunities.
 In training programs, stock brokers study securities and commodities sales, federal regulations on investments and how to manage financial portfolios for their clients.
+Programs for stock brokers can often be found online.

 Bachelor of Science in Finance

-With a bachelor's degree in finance, students are able to pursue a career as a stock broker.
+A finance degree prepares students to work as stock brokers by focusing a student's studies on financial laws and regulations, accounting methods and investment management.
 Students study the principles of economics and currency, financial planning and financial forecasting.
 Programs require four years of study and commonly include courses on:

 - Financial markets and institutions